University of Houston Cougar Classic

 I had 5 bids and qualled to the TOC as a junior and senior.
 I also did a bit of policy as a senior and qualled to NSDA in CX.

 1. I will say clear and slow if you're incoherent

 2. I dislike theory when frivolous (you know what "frivolous" means) but will vote on it.
-I like it when strategic, but LOVE it when legit especially if you use creative interps or good combo shells.
-My favorite theory shell is a meme, but it's O-Spec :)
+This means yes, I will vote on it, but I give the opposing side a shit ton of leeway.
+If the aff makes a shitty I meet or has marginal offense on a really dumb shell like "Link chains bad" I will err that way.
+I like theory when strategic, but LOVE it when there is legit especially if you use creative interps or good combo shells.
+My favorite theory shell is O-Spec :)

 3. Lets say you read a dump of some kind and you don't flash the arguments to the room.
 If your opponent asks you to flash them during CX or prep, you will do so.
 Otherwise, I will eviscerate your speaks.

-4. You're allowed to be a dick proportionally to the amount of fuckery going on in the debate
+4. You're allowed to be a jerk proportionally to the amount of foolery going on in the debate

 ex.
 If the aff has 3 NIBS, you can be a little mad.
 If the 1NC is racism good, you can be furious etc.

 5. I dislike partial disclosure shells ie. "Must disclose Plan Text of new aff, must open source, etc."; Disclosure is simple - if you've read it, disclose it.
 All of it.
 If you haven't broken it yet, you don't owe your opponent jack shit.
 You can give them the ROB text or the plan text if you're feeling benevolent.

 3) Arguments without warrants

 4) Arguments that are explicitly homophobic, racist, or otherwise bigoted.